-- 13. When you have spotted the ball, move away from it to your pre-snap position unless: - (a) The down box is not yet at or near the succeeding spot. - (b) The defense is clearly not ready (i.e. not roughly in a formation). - (c) Defensive substitutions (in response to Team A substitutions) are still in progress (that ends when the last substitute gets to his place in the formation, or gives up doing so).

-(d) Other officials are not in or near position for the next down and facing or clearly about to face the ball.

-- (e) In a situation where the Referee must declare the ready for play, he does not look ready to do so.
-(If he is not but should be, make eye contact and/or say "we're ready".) - 14.
+- 13. If you spotted the ball, before backing away from it: - (a) Set your lateral placement marker (Mechanic 5.7.10). - (b) Set your down counter. - (c) Check that the Line Judge is in position and facing infield. - (d) Check that the Linesman is in position and facing infield. - (e) Check that the down box is at least moving into position and showing the correct down.
+(It is also a good time to check where the line to gain is and if you need to give signal [Sup6].) - (f) Finally, look at the Referee who may be signalling [Sup36] to keep you over the ball. - 14.
+If you◊ spotted the ball, move away from it to your pre-snap position unless: - (a) The down box is not yet at or near the succeeding spot. - (b) After a stoppage (e.g. change of possession, timeout or change of quarter), the defense is clearly not ready (i.e. not roughly in a formation). - (c) Defensive substitutions (in response to Team A substitutions) are still in progress (that ends when the last substitute gets to their place in the formation, or gives up doing so). - (d) Other officials are not in or near position for the next down and facing or clearly about to face the ball. - (e) In a situation where the Referee must declare the ready for play, they do not look ready to do so.
+(If they are not but should be, make eye contact and/or say "we're ready".) - 15.
+If the 40-second play clock is already running, step away from the ball to make it ready for play.
+If the 40-second play clock is not running, wait over the ball until the Referee indicates that the ball is ready for play, then step away from it. ♦ - 16.
 If you did not spot the ball, there is no need to go to stand over it unless there is a problem.
-However, if there is a problem, move to stand over the ball until it is resolved. - 15.
-If there is a stoppage in play, stand over the ball (facing the offense) until the reason for the stoppage has ended, e.g.: - (a) the one minute of the timeout has ended (or both teams are obviously ready); - (b) the Referee has completed his penalty announcements; - (c) the injured player is clear of the field; - (d) the chains are back at the sideline after a measurement; - (e) any other stoppage in play has ended. - 16.
-If Team A is in or approaching its formation, do not turn your back to the ball in case the play starts while you are not looking. - 17.
-Make sure you know the status of the game clock and make sure the Referee does too.
-If the previous play was an incomplete pass, confirm this to the Referee in case he did not see the outcome of the play. - 18.
-Field or weather conditions (e.g. rain, wind or mud) may dictate that you should stand at the succeeding spot holding the ball until the snapper leaves the huddle.
-However, placing the ball with the lace down hill or down wind should normally be enough to prevent it blowing or rolling away. - 19.
+However, if there is a problem, move to stand over the ball until it is resolved. - 17.
+[IN 3xx FORMATION (CREW OF 6C/8)] Whether you or the Centre Judge spotted the ball, if someone needs to return to stand over it to prevent play, normally this would be the Centre Judge. § - 18.
+If there is a stoppage in play, stand over the ball (facing the offense) until the reason for the stoppage has ended, e.g.: - (a) the one minute of the timeout has ended (or both teams are obviously ready); - (b) the Referee has completed their penalty announcements; - (c) the injured player is clear of the field; - (d) the chains are back at the sideline after a measurement; - (e) any other stoppage in play has ended. - 19.
+If Team A is in or approaching its formation, do not turn your back to the ball in case the play starts while you are not looking.

+20. Make sure you know the status of the game clock and make sure the Referee does too.
+If the previous play was an incomplete pass, confirm this to the Referee in case they did not see the outcome of the play.

+- 21. There is no need to stand holding the ball to keep it dry in wet or muddy conditions.
+Placing it with the lace down hill or down wind should normally be enough to prevent it blowing or rolling away. - 22.
 Verify that players' equipment complies with the rules.
 Visually check players entering the game.